 Internships are contingent upon receipt of the necessary approvals to access the assigned facility/office.
-While you will not enter into an employment relationship with DOE, or any other agency, you may be required to complete pre-employment background check based on site guidance.
-Your appointment is contingent upon favorable outcome of the pre-employment check.
-Note that hosting facilities may not have a special category for program participants therefore, you may be asked to complete forms required for employees/subcontractors.
+While you will not enter into an employment relationship with DOE, ORISE, or any other agency, you may be required to complete pre-employment background check based on site guidance.
+Your appointment is contingent upon favorable outcome of the pre-appointment check.

 Mentors will be asked to provide unclassified project assignments.

 U.S. citizenship is required for participation in the program.
 Hosting facilities may require documentation to verify your citizenship status.

 - Pre/Post Surveys: In order to document the effectiveness of the program, you are required to submit a pre- and post-internship survey to assess the effectiveness of the program in meeting objectives and document your experience.

 - Final Report: You will also be required to submit a final report including a brief description of the project assignment(s), accomplishments, publications, and benefits to your educational and professional development.

 This section describes the stipend and travel allowances available.